argoproj/argo-cd/docs/operator-manual/applicationset/Appset-Any-Namespace.md

 ```

 > Please note url used in the `api` field of the `ApplicationSet` must match the url declared by the Administrator including the protocol

+If you do not intend to allow users to use the SCM or PR generators, you can disable them entirely by setting the environment variable `ARGOCD_APPLICATIONSET_CONTROLLER_ALLOW_SCM_PROVIDERS` to argocd-cmd-params-cm `applicationsetcontroller.allow.scm.providers` to `false`.

 ### Overview